-The Department of Agriculture and Water Resources conducts risk analyses consistent with Australia’s international biosecurity obligations including those under the:
+The Department of Agriculture, Fisheries and Forestry conducts risk analyses consistent with Australia’s international biosecurity obligations including those under the:

 - World Trade Organization (WTO) Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement)

 - World Health Organization (WHO).